biofer76/clustercontrol/README.md

 ## Manage Secrets

 If you want to use Docker containers in production, chances are you’ll want to store your credentials in a secure way.
-A way to do that for Docker Swarm is to use Docker secrets.

 ### ClusterControl secrets